-Why can’t I find an event on your website which I know is coming to the theatre?
+Why can’t I find an event on your website which I know is coming to Centrepointe Theatres?

-Rental clients (presenters), put on the majority of events taking place at the theatre.
+Rental clients (presenters) put on the majority of events taking place at the theatres.
 Their events are constantly being added to the web site, but only after the contracting processes are completed.
 They may occasionally publicize a show elsewhere before this process is complete, which is why you may have heard about it somewhere else first.
-Please continue to check the Event Listings on a regular basis.
+Please continue to check the Event Listings on our website on a regular basis.

 What is the on sale date for the event I’m interested in?

 Does my child need a ticket?
-Can he sit on my lap?
+Can (s)he sit on my lap?

 Are there discounts for children, infants, seniors, students or groups?

 The presenting company (rental client) sets the ticket prices.
-Frequently these types of discounts are available.
-See individual event listings for details.
+These types of discounts are frequently available.
+See individual Event Listings.

-How do I get to the theatre?
+How do I get to Centrepointe Theatres?
 Where can I park my car?
 Does the bus go to the theatre?

 All of this information is available on our web site.
-Go here for maps, directions and public transit information.
+Click here for maps, directions and public transit information.